-What if I told you I had a frogtastic Walt Disney World Resort location, where you can walk to EPCOT, easily access the BoardWalk, catch the fireworks from your room's balcony, enjoy top-notch pools and dining experiences (sushi with a side of karaoke, please!), access a 60-day FastPass+ reservation window and take advantage of Extra Magic Hours ... all with a toadally reasonable price tag.
+What if I told you I had a frogtastic Walt Disney World Resort location, where you can walk to EPCOT, easily access the BoardWalk, catch the fireworks from your room's balcony, enjoy top-notch pools and dining experiences (sushi with a side of karaoke, please!), and take advantage of on-site resort benefits ... all with a toadally reasonable price tag.

 Frog Family Guide to the Walt Disney World Swan and Dolphin Resort

 The Walt Disney World Swan and Dolphin Resort is actually comprised of two hotels: the Swan and the Dolphin (though you may hear some aficionados calling it the "Swolphin").
 While they are different buildings, guests can use amenities interchangeably, and they are just a walkway away from one another.
 You can actually see both hotels from EPCOT; their coral exterior and giant seafoam green fish and swan statues make them pretty easy to spot!

 Sitting next to the BoardWalk, the Walt Disney World Swan and Dolphin Resort offers 2,270 guest rooms on 87 acres (some of which is lakefront).
 With 15 restaurants between the two resorts, there's a wide variety of dining options at all price points (including character dining!).
 Swan Dolphin also offers on-site childcare, hoppin' recreation and a variety of free transportation options to get you where you need to go.